A Quick Guide to SNAP Eligibility and Benefits

 After the SNAP office receives your application and determines you qualify, you should receive your benefits within 30 days.

-For people that need help right away, you may receive emergency SNAP benefits which can be available to you in no more than 7 days.
+or people that need help right away, you may receive emergency SNAP benefits which can be available to you in as little as 7 days.
+The expedited processing timelines have been improved in many states, with some now providing same-day or next-day emergency benefits for those in critical need.

 What is the Income Limit to Qualify for Food Stamps?